Lumbini Province Football Association

 Lumbini Province Football Association, (formerly known as Province No. 5 Football Association) and also known as Lumbini Province FA is a Nepali provincial football Association, based in the Lumbini Province of Nepal.
 It sends men's state team for National Games and women's team for National Women's League.

-Lumbini Province FA also conduct different grassroot programs and section tournament for the various level of national team i.e. Juniour as well as Senior national team.
+Lumbini Province FA also conduct different grassroot programs and section tournament for the various level of national team i.e. Junior as well as Senior national team.

-Affliated District Football Boards
+Affiliated District Football Boards

 There are currently 4 district football associations affiliated with Lumbini Province Football Association.